eonist/GitSync-applescript/README.md

 - [x] The setup wizard
 - [x] Rename project to GitSync?
 - [x] Clean up the comments in the "setup wizard"
+- [x] Use GitSync as a single point of pushing updates to GitHub, if you need to pull down updates, use Git edit
 - [ ] ~~Implement the Setup wizard into the GitSync.applescript file~~
 - [ ] ~~In the wizard, implement a failsafe when the user enters the wrong type of data~~
 - [ ] Retrieve the remote account name from keychain with shell and regexp capture groups